endrebjorgo/json-parser/README.md

 # json-parser
-Simple JSON parser in Rust.
+My naive approach to a simple JSON parser in Rust as a learning project.

 ## Resources
 - [JSON Spec](https://www.json.org/json-en.html)